martin-papy/qdrant-loader/docs/users/cli-reference/README.md

 # Command Line Interface (CLI) Reference

-QDrant Loader provides a comprehensive command-line interface for managing data ingestion, configuration, and monitoring.
+QDrant Loader provides a comprehensive command-line interface for managing data ingestion, configuration, and project management.
 This section covers all available commands, options, and usage patterns.

 ## 🎯 CLI Overview

 The `qdrant-loader` command is your primary interface for:

 - **Data ingestion** - Loading content from configured sources
-- **Configuration management** - Validating and testing settings
+- **Configuration management** - Viewing and validating settings
-- **Status monitoring** - Checking processing status and statistics
+- **Project management** - Managing multi-project configurations
-- **Troubleshooting** - Debugging and testing connections
+- **Troubleshooting** - Debugging and testing configurations

 ## 🚀 Quick Reference